pandersen-uncharted/facets-v4/README.md

 For development notes see [Development](./DEVELOPMENT.md).
 For styling facets using CSS variables see [CSS Variables](./VARIABLES.md).
+For using facets in Javascript/Typescript see [Using Facets](./USING_FACETS.md).
-For running examples see [Examples](https://unchartedsoftware.github.io/facets/basic.htm).
+For running HTML examples see [Examples](https://unchartedsoftware.github.io/facets/basic.htm).